grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 ## Ingesters failure and data loss

 If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been uploaded to the long-term storage could be lost.
-There are three primary ways to mitigate this failure mode:
+There are three ways to mitigate this failure mode:

-1. Replication
+- Replication
-2. Write-ahead log (WAL)
+- Write-ahead log (WAL)
-3. Write-behind log (WBL), only used if out-of-order ingestion is enabled.
+- Write-behind log (WBL), only used if out-of-order ingestion is enabled.

 ### Replication